dtzvetkov77/daniel-tsvetkov/README.md

 - 📫 How to reach me **zvetkovd@gmail.com**

 - Welcome to my GitHub profile!
-I am a dedicated and motivated MERN stack developer with a strong passion for React and its ecosystem.
+I am a dedicated and motivated full-stack developer with a strong passion for React and its ecosystem.
 Since 2021, I have been studying programming at SoftUni, immersing myself in the world of web development and honing my skills in building dynamic and responsive applications.

 - With a solid foundation in HTML, CSS, and JavaScript, I quickly gravitated towards the MERN (MongoDB, Express.js, React, Node.js) stack, as it offers a powerful and versatile toolkit for creating modern web applications.
 I find immense joy in architecting robust solutions and crafting seamless user experiences using React's component-based approach.